madethelflint/git_stuff/git.md

 ---
 ## Why?
-- undo a change
+- undo
-- experiment with a new feature without interfering with working code
+- experiment
-- maintain multiple versions of a product
+- maintain multiple versions
-- prove that a particular change broke or fixed a piece of code
-- see the history of some code, accountability
-- submit a change to someone else's code
+- blame/credit
+- history/accountability
+- contribute

+^ experiment without impacting working code; blame bugs on commits and prove fixes

 ---
 ## Points

-- Distributed instead of centralized (SVN)
+- Distributed instead of centralized (SVN, TFS, etc.)
-  - Not a single point of failure
+  - No single point of failure
-  - every developer has a full history of the entire project
+  - Every developer has a full history of the entire project
-  - not just for teams
+- Not just for big teams

-      - github is not git
+---

+#[fit] Github != git

 ---